 Making an Offer

-In principle, if we make an offer at the ‘asking price,’ the seller would be morally obligated to accept your offer and stop showing the apartment.
-This offer is independent of any approuval from the bank.
+In principle, if we make an offer at the ‘asking price,’ the seller will feel morally obligated to accept your offer and stop showing the apartment.
+This offer is independent of any approval from the bank.

 Signing the “Promesse de Vente”

 The signature of the pre-sale agreement (promesse de vente) takes place on average three months before the final sale.

 If you are not able to be present either the Notary or we can sign in your place, given a Power of Attorney.

 The contract is prepared by the notary, and stipulates the terms of the sale.
 It also contains thorough information on the apartment and the building: